DocsAI Video Analysis

 The frontend polls for progress:

-• Stats -- The JSON stats payload is saved to the stats_json column on the session or clip record
+• Stats are fetched alongside the video and saved to the stats_json column on the clip/session record

 6. Streaming